 It is widely accepted that when choosing a service for division of tethered oral tissues the number one consideration is the experience of the provider.

-However, do babies not deserve an experienced provider AND the optimal tool?
+However, do babies, infants and adults not deserve an experienced provider AND the optimal tool?

 Given that advanced technology is available to us we should embrace it.
 Move forwards and always strive to achieve better.

 When looking at surgery we want a tool that offers the following;

 - Post-operative comfort